drazic1/droneDispatcher/README.md

-# GetSwift Code Test
+# GetSwift Drone Delivery

-This code test is divided into two parts, a code writing portion, and an analysis portion, where you'll discuss your implementation and how it can be extended.
+## Installation
+npm install

+## Run solution
+npm start

+## Dependencies
+The solution makes use of node-fetch which implements the new ES6 Promises to make API requests.
+A version of node.js v4 or newer is therefore required for the solution to work properly.

 ## The scenario
 You run a drone delivery company.
 Packages arrive at your depo to be delivered by your fleet of drones.

 ## The problem
-Your solution should take two inputs: a list of drones, and a list of packages; and produce two outputs: a list of assignments of packages to drones, and a list of packages that could not be assigned.
-For example, you could produce the following output:
+The solution should take two inputs: a list of drones, and a list of packages; and produce two outputs: a list of assignments of packages to drones, and a list of packages that could not be assigned.
+For example, it could produce the following output:

 ```javascript
 {